-The middle sections of an FFL number refer to the expiration date and the type of FFL.
+The middle sections of an FFL number refer to the expiration date and the type of federal firearms license.

 For your purposes, the expiration date section isn’t important because the FFL eZ Check system will let you know if the FFL is valid.
 However, it is important to pay attention to the FFL number section for the FFL type.

-Additionally, if the type of FFL that you’re going to run through eZCheck is a Type “03” FFL, then you must confirm that the firearm you are going to chip qualifies for curio and relic status.
+Additionally, if the type of FFL that you’re going to run through eZ Check is a Type “03” FFL, then you must confirm that the firearm you are going to ship qualifies for curio and relic status.